DemystData/code-kata/README.md

 ### What is the time-limit on exercise ?

 There is none, ensure you submit your best attempt and as soon as you possibly can.

+### How to submit ?

+Submit a GitHub / Bitbucket repo for review.
+No ZIP files!